egladman/minutemen/README.md

 chown minecraft:minecraft /opt/minecraft/<uuid>/mods/*
 ```

+2. Mods placed in `/opt/minecraft/.mods` will be automatically installed

+3. If you're running multiple builds place the forge installer jar in `/opt/minecraft/.downloads` to reduce network activity

-2. If you want to skip systemd and run the server manually you can
+4. If you want to skip systemd and run the server manually you can
 ```
 su - minecraft
 /opt/minecraft/bin/start
 ```

-3. View process details
+5. View process details
 ```
-systemctl status minutemen
+systemctl status minutemen@<uuid>
 ps aux | grep minecraft
 ```

-4. View logs that would typically be printed to stdout
+6. View logs that would typically be printed to stdout
 ```
 journalctl -u minutemen.service
 ```